xaynetwork/xayn_discovery_engine/docs/events.md

 ### ClientEventSucceeded

-Event created to inform the client that a particular "fire and forget" event, like ie. `DocumentFeedbackChanged`, was successfuly processed by the engine.
+Event created to inform the client that a particular "fire and forget" event, like ie. `UserReactionChanged`, was successfuly processed by the engine.

 ```dart
 class ClientEventSucceeded extends EngineEvent {